Cutbert1/Corby-Conservation-Club/README.md

 [CSS](https://en.wikipedia.org/wiki/CSS)
 #### Bugs Resolved
 #### Bugs Unresolved
+### Libraries
+* [Google Fonts](https://fonts.google.com/) fonts were used to import the “Montserrat and Lato” font into the style.css file which is used on all pages throughout the project.
+* [GitHub](https://github.com/)  is used to store the projects code after being pushed from [Gitpod](https://codeinstitute-ide.net/new) were the work station is created.
+* [Font Awesom](https://fontawesome.com/search?q=charity&o=r&m=free) was used on all pages throughout the website to add icons for aesthetic and user experience  purposes.
+* Windows photo editor was used to resize images
 ## Deployment
 The project was deployed to GitHub Pages using the following steps..
 1. Log in to GitHub and locate [my repository](<https://github.com/Cutbert1/Corby-Conservation-Club> )